Best of the 2019 women's NCAA soccer tourney

 It wouldn't be drama without penalty kicks.
 And there was plenty of drama.

-The first was between Clemson and Vanderbilt.
+The first came between Clemson and Vanderbilt.
 With penalties tied at 4 and a chance to send the Commodores to the second round, Paola Ellis' potential winner sailed high over the crossbar, giving the Tigers new life.
-Patrice DiPasquale made her ensuing PK, and Clemson goalie Sandy MacIver dove to her right to stop Leila Azari's shot to send the Tigers to the next round.
+Patrice DiPasquale made her ensuing PK, and Clemson goalie Sandy MacIver dove to her right to stop Leila Azari's shot and send the Tigers to the next round.

 SAVE AND ADVANCE 💫— NCAA Soccer (@NCAASoccer) November 16, 2019